Getting on/off a motorcoach. Walking up to 2 miles throughout the day.

 At the hotel, the breakfast buffet offers choices such as a hot dish, waffles, cereal, fruit, bread and pastries, milk, juices, coffee (regular/decaf), hot tea, water.

-At one of the city’s numerous cafés, we’ll have a light yet filling buffet lunch.
+At one of the city’s numerous cafés, we’ll order from a menu.